 E6 CONNECT offers more than 90 courses in total, including 30 of the “Greatest Courses” as designated by Golf Digest and Golfweek.

-The courses you have access to depend on the system you’re using as well as whether it’s a basic or expanded subscription.
-For example, 27 base courses (PC) are available with the SkyTrak, and additional courses are available at extra cost.
+The courses you have access to depend on the system you’re using as well as whether it’s a Basic or Expanded subscription.
+A Basic subscription typically comes with 27 courses, while an Expanded subscription adds 63 more courses.
+Additional premium courses are available at extra cost.

 Notable courses include Firestone, Bethpage Black, Bay Hill, Mauna Kea, Torrey Pines, and Pinehurst #2.
 Recreations are very accurate and mapping is done with LiDAR laser scanning technology.